 About John Tanton

-A retired Michigan ophthalmologist, Tanton has white nationalist beliefs and has written that to maintain American culture, "a European-American majority" is required.
-As of 2010, Tanton served on FAIR’s board of directors.
+A retired Michigan ophthalmologist, Tanton had white nationalist beliefs and wrote that to maintain American culture, “a European-American majority” is required.

 In His Own Words

 “I’ve come to the point of view that for European-American society and culture to persist requires a European-American majority, and a clear one at that.”

 – Dec.
 10, 1993, letter to the late Garrett Hardin, a controversial ecology professor

 “I have no doubt that individual minority persons can assimilate to the culture necessary to run an advanced society but if through mass migration, the culture of the homeland is transplanted from Latin America to California, then my guess is we will see the same degree of success with governmental and social institutions that we have seen in Latin America.”

 – Jan.
 26, 1996, letter to Roy Beck, executive director of NumbersUSA

 “Do we leave it to individuals to decide that they are the intelligent ones who should have more kids?
 And more troublesome, what about the less intelligent, who logically should have less?
 Who is going to break the bad news [to less intelligent individuals], and how will it be implemented?”